September 1922

 Macardle (1999), pg 801

-According to O’Donoghue, the available anti-Treaty members of the Dáil meet secretly in Dublin and constitute themselves as a Republican Government.
+According to O’Donoghue, the available anti-Treaty members of the Dáil met secretly in Dublin and constitute themselves as a Republican Government.
 They appoint de Valera as President and also a 12-member Council of State.
-However, according to a number of historians, this meeting took place on October 25th which is more likely.
+However, according to a number of other historians, this meeting took place on October 25th – See Oct-25-22/2.

 O’Donoghue (1986), pg 277